code-cloud9/CLP/README.md

 ## Introduction

-The code is for reproducing the numerical experiments and data example results in 'Conformalized link prediction with false discovery rate control'.
+The code is for reproducing the numerical experiments and data example results in 'Conformal link prediction with false discovery rate control'.

 ## Guidelines for Result Replication